 Students are permitted to make a maximum of four (4) attempts at passing the Doctoral Comprehensive Examination.
 If a second attempt is required, the student must complete a prescriptive plan of action as established by the faculty prior to sitting for the examination.
 If a third attempt is required, the existing prescriptive plan will be revised in accordance with performance on the second attempt, and the student must complete this revised plan prior to sitting for the examination.
-If a fourth attempt is required, the existing prescriptive plan will be revised in accordance with performance on the third attempt, and the student must complete this revised plan prior to sitting for the examination.
+If a fourth attempt is required, the existing prescriptive plan will be revised plan prior to sitting for the examination.
+If a fourth attempt is required, the student must complete this revised plan prior to sitting for the examination.
+If a fourth attempt is required, the student must complete this revised plan prior to sitting for the examination.